 The words resounded in my ears: aged out.
 Seven months prior, without so much as a warning, my green card application essentially disintegrated.
 I lived in blissful ignorance for those seven months, carrying on the same belief I had had for the last 11 years, that soon enough we’d get the call saying we were granted permanent residency, that I, along with my family, would be given a real social security number and the ability to work and stay in the United States.

-I knew my temporary visa would be expiring soon; a technicality had extended it past my 21st birthday but I was expecting to ride out the 6-month grace period and according the government website, the hallowed green cards would likely arrive within the year for my family and I.
+I knew my temporary visa would be expiring soon; a technicality had extended it past my 21st birthday but I was expecting to ride out the 6-month grace period and according to the government website, the hallowed green cards would likely arrive within the year for my family and me.

 My younger brother could sum up better than I could the set of circumstances that led to this gaping hole in policy which allowed countless young people like myself to wait for years and years for a green card, only to find out on our 21st birthdays that we were no longer welcome in the United States.

-Months before my birthday, I received the opposite assurance from our so-called immigration lawyer – he looked me in the eye and told me that I was “accepted” and that my age or visa status (the temporary one that I’d be losing soon) would have no effect on this.
+Months before my birthday, I received the opposite assurance from our so-called immigration lawyer – he looked me in the eye and told me that I was “accepted” and that my age or visa status (the temporary one that I’d lose soon) would have no effect on this.

 The big questions remained: would I be allowed to finish my studies?
 Would I be able to graduate?
 I had lived in North Carolina since I was 10 years old.
 I loved Canada and had returned almost every summer since we moved, either to visit family or work.
 It was an inextricable part of my identity, and yet “home “was invariably North Carolina, which held my family, my best friends, and my visions of the future.